dpersaud/ward2016_replication/README.md

 3. Created train-model.in to import a base model and and retrain with the perscribed training set (OQMD v1)
 	- ran this script 10 times for each of the models with the varrying random seeds for the sensitivity test --> run this using ./trainModels.sh

+4. Created make-predictions.in to import the trained model and use it to make prediction using the test set
+	- ran this script 10 times for each of the models with the varrying random seeds for the sensitivity test --> run this using ./makePredictions.sh